Morg207/Frogger-Remake/README.md

 see how much I could do in a few days.<br>

 I love making arcade games because they can be coded in a few days and you learn a lot from them.<br>
-Feel free to study the code and make your own arcade games!
+Feel free to study the code and make your own arcade games!<br>

+I'm using a free asset pack for the sounds and graphics made by Kyle Fuji.

 <h1>Controls</h1>